-Deadline for early fee payment is February 8th.
+Final deadline for abstract submission is May 8th.
+Registration is required for abstract submission.
 To register, please, click on the Registration page and select the events you plan to

 attend.
 Online registration does not requires payment.
 For procedure of fee payment and schedule click on the corresponding links